 - As you plan your learning abroad experience, be sure to refer to the Major Advising Page associated with your SubPlan.
 Work with your adviser to explore how you might integrate an experience abroad into your undergraduate career.

 Sub-plan 1.
 Information Technology and Design

-Consider study programs as well as programs that focus on internships and service-learning.
+Consider study programs as well as programs that focus on internships and community engagement.

 Sub-plan 2.
 Biological and Health Sciences

 Consider programs such as Biology/Public Health field schools that offer cultural integration.

 Sub-plan 3.
 Legal Discourse and Public Policy